-Throughout 2016, I had the chance along with my team to work with a dozen of clients developing and implementing their inbound marketing and sales enablement strategies.
-It was a crazy year for us here at IDS - we started the year with 3 clients and we ended the year with 12.
+Throughout 2016, I had the chance, along with my team, to work with a dozen clients developing and implementing their inbound marketing and sales enablement strategies.
+It was a crazy year for us here at IDS - we started the year with 3 clients, and we ended the year with 12.

-Inbound Marketing when implemented correctly can be incredibly helpful with demand generation, and growing and scaling your businesses.
-However If you don't have the a good strategy or poorly implement a good strategy, chances are your investment will be in vain and your Inbound efforts will fail.
+Inbound Marketing, when implemented correctly, can be beneficial with demand generation and growing and scaling your businesses.
+However, If you don't have a good strategy or poorly implement a good strategy, chances are your investment will be in vain, and your Inbound efforts will fail.

 Here are my top 9 reasons how Inbound can fail

-Having a vague business goal like “ I want to sell more” or “I want to grow my business” is not Specific, Measurable, Attainable, Relevant or Timely .. you need to focus on goals that have an impact on your bottom line.
+Having a vague business goal like “ I want to sell more” or “I want to grow my business” is not Specific, Measurable, Attainable, Relevant, or Timely .. you need to focus on goals that impact your bottom line.

-Goals that are this specific have a higher change of getting reached.
-This goal can be meaningful to every stake holder in your business; sales, marketing, customer excellence, product development, and your CEO or board.
+Specific goals have a higher chance of getting reached.
+This goal can be meaningful to every stakeholder in your business; sales, marketing, customer excellence, product development, and your CEO or board.

-If your buyer personas are too generic, or they are just segments focused on demographics then you are missing out on knowing who your customers are.
-You need to dig deeper into the behaviors and characteristics of your buyer personas, their goals, values, attitudes, the process they follow to get information, and most importantly to understand the reason behind every behavior, characteristic, and the mental prosess they follow to look for information or make a purchase (always ask why?).
+If your buyer personas are too generic or just segments focused on demographics, you're missing out on knowing who your customers are.
+Instead, it would be best if you dug deeper into the behaviors and characteristics of your buyer personas, their goals, values, attitudes, the process they follow to get information, and most importantly, to understand the reason behind every behavior, characteristic, and the mental process they follow to look for information or make a purchase (always ask why?).

-Don't make the mistake of blogging when you feel like it.
-Make it part of your weekly routine, encourage all your team to blog, adopt everyone writes culture at work, encourage your customers to blog or participate in content creation like case studies and eBooks, implement a guest blogging program and incentives.
-According to eMarketer 60% of marketers create at least one piece of content each day.
-Also website with over 310 pieces of indexed pieces of content in Google enjoy 236% more traffic than those with smaller sites.
+Would you please not make the mistake of blogging when you feel like it?
+Instead, make it part of your weekly routine, encourage all your team to blog, adopt everyone's writes culture at work, encourage your customers to blog or participate in content creation like case studies and eBooks, implement a guest blogging program, and incentives.
+According to eMarketer, 60% of marketers create at least one piece of content each day.
+Also, websites with over 310 pieces of indexed pieces of content in Google enjoy 236% more traffic than those with smaller sites.

 Producing content for the sake of content will not work.
-Your content has to be in context to your buyer persona and the stage they are in their buyer journey.
-Your content needs to be of high quality and educational so it resonates with your buyer personas.
+Your content must be in context to your buyer persona and the stage they are in their buyer journey.
+Your content needs to be of high quality and educational, so it resonates with your buyer personas.

-Producing content that is promotional, that talks about your brand is not of interest to your buyer personas - buyer personas wants to know the stories behind the brand.
+Producing promotional content that talks about your brand are not of interest to your buyer personas - buyer personas want to know the stories behind the brand.

-We all like to consume different types of content and your buyer personas are no different.
+We all like to consume different types of content, and your buyer personas are no different.
 Sticking to one type of content will not cut it.
-You need to experiment with different types of content such as blogs, webinars, infographics, videos, podcasts etc. You can easily repurpose a single piece of content into 2 - 3 different types.
+It would be best to experiment with different types of content such as blogs, webinars, infographics, videos, podcasts, etc. You can easily repurpose a single piece of content into 2 - 3 different types.

 The number of pages that Google has indexed grew from 30 trillion back in 2013 to over 130 trillion today.
-This means that producing content and waiting for your buyer personas to discover it is not an option .
-You need to have a new and well thought of content promotion strategy.
-You need to understand which social media networks your buyer personas use, and promote your content there in a non-invasive manner.
+This means that producing content and waiting for your buyer personas to discover it is not an option.
+It would be best if yInstead, you had a new and well thought content promotion strategy.
+You need to understand which social media networks your buyer personas use and promote your content there in a non-invasive manner.
 Also, you need to promote your content over dark social media by engaging with your buyer personas online on sites like Quora and Reddit.

-You need to publish and engage with other users on LinkedIn Pulse and Meduim.
-Here is the most improtant part - you need to experiment with every new trend and social media network that is out there like Snapchat and Facebook live.
+You need to publish and engage with other users on LinkedIn Pulse and Medium.
+But, here is the most important part - you need to experiment with every new trend and social media network out there, like Snapchat and Facebook Live.

-Inbound Marketing is no different than a lot of things in life.
-To win you need two things; an amazing team, and a coach with a vision.
+Inbound Marketing is no different from many things in life.
+But, to win, you need two things; an amazing team and a coach with a vision.

-Your Inbound team needs a multiple skill set such as; SEO, Inbound strategy, content strategy, digital content production, copy writing, social media, analytics, UX design and project management.
-This means that the idea of a "dedicated someone” in your team will not work because no single person can have all these skill sets combined.
-Also, Inbound Marketing is a time consuming process so that single person will not be able to effectively execute all these tasks.
+Your Inbound team needs a multiple skill set such as; SEO, Inbound strategy, content strategy, digital content production, copywriting, social media, analytics, UX design, and project management.
+This means that the idea of a "dedicated someone” in your team will not work because no single person can have all these skills sets combined.
+Also, Inbound Marketing is a time-consuming process, so a single person will not effectively execute all these tasks.

-You need to transform your traditional sales team into an Inbound Sales team making sure that they have the tools to provide them with lead insight, business intelligence and resources to develop effective conversations.
+It would help if you transformed your traditional sales team into an Inbound Sales team, ensuring that they have the tools to provide them with leads insight, business intelligence, and resources to develop effective conversations.

 93% of CMOs say that they are under more pressure to deliver measurable ROI.

-Your website is the touch point with your prospects and customers.
-This is where you need to shift your priorities from a pretty website design with all the colors you like, to a website that is focused on delivering an outstanding user experience - and again I don’t mean pretty designs.
+Your website is the touchpoint with your prospects and customers.
+This is where you need to shift your priorities from a pretty website design with all the colors you like to a website focused on delivering an outstanding user experience - and again, I don’t mean pretty designs.
+Lots of questions to ask there!
 I am talking about speed, responsiveness, how easy and trivial it is for your website visitors to find the information they are after, how easy it is for them to complete the tasks they want to do, how well the information is presented, did they leave your website with a pleasant experience, will they ever come back, and will they recommend it or share it with a friend or a college?
-Lots of questions to ask there!

-In order to do this your website must be designed for your buyer persona and not your CMO, CEO or stake holders.
+To do this, your website must be designed for your buyer persona and not your CMO, CEO, or stakeholders.

-Your website is a a living entity that is constantly evolving.
-It is not static so you should always be improving your website experience to make it better for your buyer personas.
+Your website is a living entity that is constantly evolving.
+However, it is not static, so you should always improve your website experience to improve your buyer personas.